-1 The balances at December 31, 2013 and 2012 were related to cash collateral received in connection with the securities lending program, the majority of which was invested in money market funds.
-See Note 9, "Securities Lending," for further discussion on this program.
+1 The balances at December 31, 2014 and 2013 were related to cash collateral received in connection with the securities lending program, the majority of which was invested in money market funds.
+See Note 8, "Securities Lending," for further discussion on this program.

-The following is a summary of the net investment income (loss) in the master trust investment accounts for the year ended December 31, 2013:
+The following is a summary of the net investment income (loss) by major investment type in the master trust investment accounts for the year ended December 31, 2014: